 Men have a slightly higher chance of developing colon cancer than women, and among ethnic groups, African Americans are more likely to develop colon cancer.
 However, cancerous tumors may develop regardless of these risk factors.
 At the age of 50, individuals should get their first colonoscopy and get additional screenings every 10 years.

-Fast Track Colonoscopy Frequently Asked Questions
+Colonoscopy Procedure Frequently Asked Questions

 Here are answers to frequently asked questions about fast track colonoscopies.
 If you’d like to receive the forms you need to fill out to sign up for the procedure, please feel free to call our office at 424.279.8222.
+We offer quick and easy appointments to patients living in Los Angeles and surrounding neighborhoods.

 Q: What is a fast track colonoscopy?